drakkr/QSOS/Method/en/qsos-todolist.md

     + Update the text itself
         + Resize images
     + Translate it in English
+    + Split in smaller files for Gitit publication and modify makefile to merge them in one document

 * Installation guide(s) of QSOS tools
     + XulEditor: document installation as a xulrunner application (`xulrunner -install-app /path/to/xuleditor/`) and ideally make `.exe`, `.rpm` and `.deb` packages